-Universities adopted agriculture production innovation and technology video series, contributing to workforce competency
+Universities adopted UCCE agriculture production innovation and technology video series, contributing to workforce competency.

 Projections for near-future retirements of people working in California's agricultural production, marketing and post-harvest handling sectors indicate severe re-staffing needs in the coming years.
 Technological advances have reduced manual labor in agriculture, but increased the need for skilled labor to maintain the sustainability of the vegetable industry.
 Maintaining California's leading role in producing abundant, safe vegetables is critical not only to Americans' health, but also to the state's economy.

 How UC Delivers